PrabhakarPanwar/Task-Management/README.md

-# ✅ MERN Task Management App (https://task-management-r5rg.onrender.com/register)(Live on Render)
+# ✅ MERN Task Management App (https://task-management-r5rg.onrender.com/register)  (Live on Render)

 A simple **Task Management Web App** built with the MERN stack (MongoDB, Express, React, Node.js).
 Users can register, log in, and manage their tasks with full CRUD functionality.